-1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Does not participate in professional development that updates their content knowledge and professional practices.
+1 2 3 4 5 Ineffective Needs Improvement Effective Highly Effective Superior Does not participate in professional development that updates their content knowledge and professional practices.
 Participates in a portion of the required minimum hours of professional development.
 The professional development does not update their content knowledge and current professional practices.
 Participates in the required minimum hours of professional development updating their content knowledge and current professional practices.
 Actively participates in the required hours of professional development and seeks additional training to update their content knowledge and professional practices beyond what is required.
-In addition to participating in the required hours of professional development and additional training, the dean makes a substantial contribution to the profession through activities such as, coaching and mentoring new teachers, training teachers in professional practices, making presentations, conducting action research, working towards Master Certification and/or writing articles for department level, internal / schoolwide and/or external publication.
+In addition to participating in the required hours of professional development and additional training, the dean makes a substantial contributio to the profession through activities such as, coaching and mentoring new teachers, training teachers, training teachers in professiona practices, making presentations, conducting action research, working towards Master Certification and/or writing articles for department level, internal / school-wide and/or external publication.
 Writings that could be used as "models", parent / community communications, etc.

-Domain: Professional Growth and Continuous ImprovementExhibits behaviors and efficiencies associated with professionalism.
+Domain: Professional Growth and Continuous Improvement

+Exhibits behaviors and efficiencies associated with professionalism.

-1 Ineffective 2 Needs 3 Effective 4 Highly Effective 5 Superior menective Lifective riigiliy Lifective Superior Improvement Exhibits documentable patterns of repeated inconsistent reliability-based behavior patterns as delineated in performance category 3 - Effective.
+1 2 3 4 5 Ineffective Needs Improvement Effective Highly Effective Superior Exhibits documentable patterns of repeated inconsistent reliability- based behavior patterns as delineated in performance category 3 - Effective.
 Exhibits inconsistent reliability-based behavior patterns as evidenced by flawed punctuality and dependability; not adhering to prescribed arrival and departure times; not following notification and reporting procedures for absences; not complying with reporting timelines and other time sensitive information / compliance requests.
 Exhibits consistent reliability-based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive information / compliance requests.
-Exhibits highly consistent reliability-based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive information / compliance requests.
-Serves as a model and mentor exhibiting consistent reliability-based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive information / compliance requests.
+Exhibits highly consistent reliability- based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive information / compliance requests.
+Serves as a model and mentor exhibiting consistent reliability- based behavior patterns as evidenced by punctuality and dependability; adhering to prescribed arrival and departure times; following notification and reporting procedures for absences; complying with reporting timelines and other time sensitive information / compliance requests.